sanp/dotfiles/README.md

 ## Installation

 1. Clone the repository into your `${HOME}` folder.
-Then, go into the dotfiles folder, and run the install script:
+Then, go into the dotfiles folder, and run the install script.
+Before running the script, edit the top of the install script to uncomment the correct chip type (m1 or intel).
+    Then run the script:

     ```sh
     git clone https://github.com/sanp/dotfiles.git ~/dotfiles